vongrivatch/ProjektZespolowy/README.md

-# ProjektZespolowy
+# ProjektInzynierski

-**FlashMaster app**
+**PurrfectPlanner app**

-Author: Julia Grzywacz, Maciej Trojan
+Author: Julia Grzywacz
 Created at: Uniwersytet Merito

 ## Intro

 **Why/Problem**
-The FlashMaster app addresses the need for effective English language learning tools for Polish-speaking individuals.
+Many families struggle with organizing daily tasks and events efficiently, which can lead to missed appointments and uncompleted tasks.
+There's a need for a centralized solution that helps manage family schedules effectively.

 **How**
-We aim to achieve this by leveraging flashcards as a proven learning method, offering an engaging and accessible platform for language acquisition.
+Our solution, PurrfectPlanner, uses a shared digital platform to address these challenges.
+By implementing an intuitive and accessible task planner that the entire family can use, PurrfectPlanner makes it easier to coordinate activities, share responsibilities, and communicate seamlessly.

 **What**
-The FlashMaster app is a web application designed to assist Polish-speaking users in learning English through flashcards, interactive lessons, and quizzes.
+PurrfectPlanner is a web application designed to help families manage their daily tasks and schedules.
+It features shared task lists, customizable alerts, a family calendar, and real-time notifications, all aimed at improving the way families organize and collaborate on everyday tasks.